HEK 293 cells

-HEK 293 cells have been widely used in cell biology research for many years, because of their reliable growth and propensity for transfection.
-They are also used by the biotechnology industry to produce therapeutic proteins and viruses for gene therapy as well as safety testing for a vast array of chemicals.
+The HEK 293 cell line has been widely used in research for decades due to its reliable and fast growth and propensity for transfection.
+The cell line is used by the biotechnology industry to produce therapeutic proteins and viruses for gene therapy as well as safety testing for a vast array of chemicals.

-293T (or HEK 293T) is a derivative human cell line that expresses a mutant version of the SV40 large T antigen.
-It is very commonly used in biological research for making proteins and producing recombinant retroviruses.

 History

 HEK 293 cells were generated in 1973 by transfection of cultures of normal human embryonic kidney cells with sheared adenovirus 5 DNA in Alex van der Eb's laboratory in Leiden, the Netherlands.
 The cells were obtained from a single, aborted or miscarried fetus, the precise origin of which is unclear.
-The cells were cultured by van der Eb; the transduction by adenovirus was performed by Frank Graham, a post-doc in van der Eb's lab.
+The cells were cultured by van der Eb; the transfection with adenoviral DNA was performed by Frank Graham, a post-doc in van der Eb's lab.
 They were published in 1977 after Graham left Leiden for McMaster University.
 They are called HEK since they originated in human embryonic kidney cultures, while the number 293 came from Graham's habit of numbering his experiments; the original HEK 293 cell clone was from his 293rd experiment.
 Graham performed the transfection a total of eight times, obtaining just one clone of cells that were cultured for several months.
 After presumably adapting to tissue culture, cells from this clone developed into the relatively stable HEK 293 line.

-Subsequent analysis has shown that the transformation was brought about by inserting ~4.5 kilobases from the left arm of the viral genome, which became incorporated into human chromosome 19.
+Subsequent analysis has shown that the transformation was brought about by inserting ~4.5 kilobases from the left arm of the adenoviral genome, which became incorporated into human chromosome 19.

 For many years it was assumed that HEK 293 cells were generated by transformation of either a fibroblastic, endothelial or epithelial cell, all of which are abundant in kidneys.
 However, the original adenovirus transformation was inefficient, suggesting that the cell that finally produced the HEK 293 line may have been unusual in some fashion.
 Graham and coworkers provided evidence that HEK 293 cells and other human cell lines generated by adenovirus transformation of human embryonic kidney cells have many properties of immature neurons, suggesting that the adenovirus preferentially transformed a neuronal lineage cell in the original kidney culture.